breatheco-de/content/src/content/lesson/about-react-js.md

 ---
-title: "Hola en courses"
+title: "About React JS"
+subtitle: "A 10 brief to explain react and it's perks"
 date: "2017-08-10"
 tags: ["fale"]
 ---

-# Dillinger
+## Dillinger

 Dillinger is a cloud-enabled, mobile-ready, offline-storage, AngularJS powered HTML5 Markdown editor.